Angel at Sea

 Angel at Sea (Un ange à la mer) is a 2009 drama film directed by Frédéric Dumont.
 The film follows Louis, a 12 year-old boy, who lives a happy life with his parents and older brother in southern Morocco.
 The pivotal moment in the film is Louis' severely depressed father makes a shockingly candid confession to the boy.
 Louis then becomes a "guardian angel", obsessively watching over his father.

 Production

 The film was first released at the 44th Karlovy Vary International Film Festival on 7 July 2009, where it won the Crystal Globe, the Don Quijote Award, and where Olivier Gourmet won the Best Actor Award.
-In 2010, it received two nominations at the Jutra Awards, one at the Palm Springs International Film Festival, and in 2011 two further nominations at the 1st Magritte Awards in Belgium.
+In 2010, it received two Jutra Award nominations for Best Editing (Glenn Berman) and Best Sound (Dominik Pagacz, Gavin Fernandes) at the 12th Jutra Awards, and in 2011 two further nominations at the 1st Magritte Awards in Belgium.